trucle9100/Security-Portfolio/AWS Multi-Account Governance & Enterprise Controls/README.md

 - Key Takeaway: AWS Organizations + SCPs provide enterprise-scale governance that prevents issues before they occur, while centralized monitoring ensures complete visibility across all accounts

 ---
 *Disclaimer: This project demonstrates enterprise AWS security skills using realistic scenarios.
-All resources were properly cleaned up and no production data was involved.*
+All resources were properly cleaned up and no production data was involved here.*